ALB37/41-Socket-IO/README.md

 * Create a simple website where users can chat
 * Create an input that allows a user to choose their username
 * Display a log of chats with usernames, messages and timestamps
-* Add Socket IO to your frontend, with a means for adding subsciber handlers
+* Add Socket IO to your frontend, with a means for adding subscriber handlers
-* Subscibe to the backend events
+* Subscribe to the backend events

 ### Models
 * Use Vanilla ES6 classes to model chat messages